Modeling Redshift Uncertainties in Roman Weak Lensing Cosmology: Results

-Figure \ref{fig:comparison_least_intermediate_most_extreme} shows that the linearized approximation to $\chi^2$ decays more rapidly than the full $\chi^2$ evaluations.
+Fig.~\ref{fig:comparison_least_intermediate_most_extreme} shows that the linearized approximation to $\chi^2$ decays more rapidly than the full $\chi^2$ evaluations.
 This behavior is expected: the linearized case depends only on the sum of the eigenvalues from the eigensystem decomposition optimized via the Fisher matrix in Equation \eqref{eq:fisher_matrix} (see \cite{pca_method} for further details).
-In contrast, the weighted and unweighted full $\chi^2$ evaluations exhibit a nontrivial dependence on the PC modes of Equation \eqref{eq:n_in_e_base} through the full likelihood expression in Equation \eqref{eq:likelihood}, as computed with \texttt{CoCoA}.
-Nevertheless, the full $\chi^2$ evaluation for the weighted PCA case exhibits a decay similar to that of the linearized approximation, demonstrating the consistency of our numerical implementation in \texttt{CoCoA}.
+In contrast, the weighted and unweighted full $\chi^2$ evaluation from Equation \eqref{eq:chi2_full} estimated with \texttt{CoCoA} exhibit a nontrivial dependence on the PC modes of Equation \eqref{eq:n_in_e_base}.
+Nevertheless, the full $\chi^2$ evaluation for the weighted PCA case exhibits an overall decay similar to that of the linearized approximation up to 20-30 PCs depending of the scenario, demonstrating the consistency of our numerical implementation in \texttt{CoCoA}.
 By contrast, the weighted case outperforms the unweighted one, as expected, since the Fisher matrix weights the PC modes by emphasizing directions in parameter space that are better constrained, thereby improving the stability and accuracy of the reconstructed observables.
 Although this behavior may seem obvious, we include the unweighted $\chi^2$ evaluation to underscore the critical role of the Fisher matrix in optimizing the $\chi^2$ computation.